alexrutar/goofspiel-simulator/README.md

 - `__init__` is called at the beginning of the series, and the parameter `game_params` is a dict with attributes
   1. `length`, the number of bids made during a game
   2. `players`, a tuple containing the names of all the players in the game
-  3. `horizon`, how many turns will be played in the series
+  3. `horizon`, how many games will be played in the series
-- `start_game` is called at the beginning of each game, to initialize parameters etc.
+- `start_game` is called at the beginning of each game of the series, to initialize parameters etc.
 - At the beginning of each step of the game, `get_bid` is called, where `turn_value` is the integer revealed for that step (i.e. the number of points that turn is worth).
   This function must return a valid integer bid (distinct from all other bids made earlier during the game).
   If the bid is not valid, the game will automatically return the smallest possible bid.